doltonsedward/doltonsedward/README.md

 <br>

-- 🔭 I’m currently working as Mobile App Developer
+- 🔭 I’m currently working as Mobile App Developer and Learning Support
 - 🌱 I'm currently enjoy using Svelte and Go
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Be smart programmer